projectacrn/acrn-hypervisor/doc/introduction/index.rst

 The Service VM owns most of the devices including the platform devices, and provides I/O mediation.
 The notable exceptions are the devices assigned to the pre-launched User VM.
-Some of the PCIe devices may be passed through to the post-launched User OSes via the VM configuration.
+Some PCIe devices may be passed through to the post-launched User OSes via the VM configuration.
 The Service VM runs hypervisor-specific applications together, such as the ACRN device model, and ACRN VM manager.